miroslavpopovic/it-events/README.md

 ## Legend

+The event name is the link to the event.
+User group meetups have `UG:` prefix, workshops have `Workshop:` prefix, conferences have no prefix.
 :date: All times are in UTC.
 :gb: English language by default, or country flag if the event is not on English.
-:globe_with_meridians: for an online event or a country flag for in-person events - 🇪🇺.
+:globe_with_meridians: for an online event or a country flag for in-person events - :eu:.
 :free: for free events and events with free options.
 :credit_card: for paid events.
+:loudspeaker: for a call for speakers link
 :speech_balloon: for event description.

 ## [Consensus 2020](https://www.coindesk.com/events/consensus-2020)